+Poetry flowered in the Tang Empire, and Confucian texts were codified in the Song Empire.
 Mongol rule was the time of the flowering of popular entertainment in the colloquial language for both the rulers and the masses.
 In the genres of fictional novels and theater, major works in the vernacular language were written.
 These books and plays set a standard for later eras.

 Shadow puppet plays were a traditional form of entertainment among the Mongols.
 A lamp was used to cast the shadows of figurines and puppets on a screen or sheet.
 This was a popular entertainment in the evenings.
 In their camps, the Mongols were entertained by simple puppet plays.

 Guan Hanqing is regarded as one of the best playwrights of the times.
 He wrote Midsummer Snow that was one of the most popular drama pieces.
 It is a tragedy about an unjustly accused woman who received justice after her death.
 The Romance of the Western Chamber was written by Wang Shifu.
 It is considered one of the best romantic dramas ever written in China.

 The Mongols and the lower classes enjoyed exciting plots, elaborate costumes, refined music and singing, action, and dance.
 The music of the Zaju operas was called Yuan Qu (Yuan Music).
-Since the actors spoke in vernacular language, operatic theater was a mass entertainment.
+Since the actors spoke in vernacular language, operatic theater was a mass popular entertainment.
 After the Yuan Dynasty, the operatic style developed into the Painted Faces style of Chinese opera that was popular until modern times.

 Novels were another achievement of the Yuan era.
 The novelists influenced the future development of the genre.
 Two novels are still widely read now and are generally considered two of the four greatest novels in Chinese literature.
 These are Water Margin and The Romance of the Three Kingdoms.
 Though both novels have disputed authorship, they are traditionally thought to have been written during the Yuan era.

-At first, the three kingdoms were led by Cao Cao, Liu Bei and Sun Quan.
+At first, the three kingdoms were led by Cao Cao, Liu Bei, and Sun Quan.
 Special emphasis is laid on the two famous historical rulers Liu Bei and Cao Cao who were antagonists.
 How much of the account is true and how much is fiction or untrue legend is debatable.
 There are accounts of ghastly deaths and of rulers dying after meeting avenging ghosts.

 Actually, the authorship and the date the novel was originally written are also debatable.
-Chinese traditionally say that the novel was written by Luo Guan Zhong at the end of the Yuan Dynasty period or about 1368.
+Chinese traditionally say that the novel was written by Luo Guanzhong at the end of the Yuan Dynasty period or about 1368.
 But some scholars say that the book contains material that indicates that the book was written in the middle or late Ming Dynasty (1368–1644) about two hundred years later.

-It is said it was written in vernacular language by Shi Nai An, but scholars debate about the authorship of this book also.
-Many scholars think that the first 70 chapters were written by Shi Nai An and that the last 30 chapters were written by Luo Guan Zhong who they say was also the author of The Romance of the Three Kingdoms.
+It is said it was written in vernacular language by Shi Nai'an, but scholars debate about the authorship of this book also.
+Many scholars think that the first 70 chapters were written by Shi Nai'an and that the last 30 chapters were written by Luo Guanzhong, who they say was also the author of The Romance of the Three Kingdoms.